We Players Presents ODYSSEY ON ANGEL ISLAND, 5/12-7/1

-We Players (Artistic Director, Ava Roy; Managing Director, Lauren Dietrich Chavez), together with The Angel Island Conservancy (Gail Dolton, President) and Angel Island State Park (Amy Brees, Site Superintendent) began ticket sales on April 20 for their island-wide performance of The Odyssey on Angel Island (today, May 12-July 1).
-An associated visual art exhibition runs at the park's Visitor Center.
+We Players (Artistic Director, Ava Roy; Managing Director, Lauren Dietrich Chavez), together with The Angel Island Conservancy (Gail Dolton, President) and Angel Island State Park (Amy Brees, Site Superintendent) began ticket sales on April 20 for their island-wide performance of The Odyssey on Angel Island (May 12-July 1).
+An associated visual art exhibition opens April 28 at the park's Visitor Center.
 For more information, visit www.weplayers.org or call 415.547.0189.

 We Players' production of The Odyssey on Angel Island is part of a unique artistic residency at Angel Island State Park, including performance and visual art, as well as education and community engagement programs exploring themes common to both Angel Island's history and the ancient story of Odysseus's adventures: journeying; war; heroes; and homecoming.
 The Odyssey on Angel Island has been adapted by director Ava Roy as a site-specific interactive performance that will begin at Ayala Cove, the main dock area of Angel Island, and send audiences on a journey around the island.
 Audiences will visit historic buildings, former military installations, hiking trails and beaches that will serve as settings for the performance.